Hazzaman/forum/README.md

+# THIS IS THE GITHUB README NOT FOR THE SUBMITTED FILES
+# These steps have already been performed on the files used for final submission
 # Forum web application

+## Setup using this repo
 This github repo doesn't contain config/app.php as this contains database passwords
     (Must be created from config/app.default.php)